Specialism

 Once housing targets were identified, they would be added to a council’s updated local plan, which would also highlight locations where these required homes will be built.

-Crucially, over time, LPAs would need to keep an eye on their housing delivery and measure the supply against their targets, and then report on progress.
+Over time, LPAs would need to keep an eye on their housing delivery and measure the supply against their targets, and then report on progress.
 If they were failing to meet their goals, plans might need to be adjusted, or other measures might need to be taken to increase housing delivery.

 The housing delivery test